 Interns will be responsible for securing their own travel.
 Housing is not provided, but interns will receive a list of suggested resources.
 Interns will be required to cover their own international and local travel costs.

 HOW TO APPLY

-Please complete the application form (all fields are required) and submit it together with the additional materials requested, which must be written in English (excluding official documents).
+Please complete the application form (all fields are required) and submit with the additional materials requested.
+All materials must be submitted in English (except official documents).

-Following an initial review of the applicants, a small group will be selected for telephone or Skype interviews with department supervisors.
+Following an initial review of the applicants, a small group will be contacted for telephone or Skype interviews with department supervisors.